sqdcl software

 How to Implement an SQDCL Board

-• Identify Key Metrics: Determine the most relevant metrics for each category (Safety, Quality, Delivery, Cost, Lean) based on your organization's goals and industry standards.
+• Identify Key Metrics: Determine the most relevant metrics for each category (Safety, Quality, Delivery, Cost, Lean) based on your organisation's goals and industry standards.

 • Set Targets: Establish clear, measurable targets for each metric to provide a benchmark for performance evaluation.